ryjen/libcoda-db/README.md

 (this = $1 AND that = $2) OR (test = $3)
 ```

-This is also an area that has been tested, but not nearly enough (03/13/16).
+Grouping where clauses is also an area that has been tested, but not nearly enough (03/13/16).

 Batch Queries
 -------------